1,000+ Opportunities

 FM Global Fire Prevention Grant Program FM Global offers support to organizations working to combat fire.
 Eligible organizations can apply for funding to support fire prevention, preparedness and control efforts, fire prevention education/training, and arson prevention/fire investigation.

-Based on current listing details, eligibility includes: Volunteer fire departments in Tennessee that hold a valid recognition certificate from the SFMO and have less than 51% full-time career firefighters on staff.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Volunteer fire departments in Tennessee that hold a valid recognition certificate from the SFMO and have less than 51% full-time career firefighters on staff.
+Confirm the full requirements in the official notice before applying.